 Sponsorship requests would be treated separately from other fundraising activities.

 Approval would be contingent on the approval of the Dean of Students, Development Office, and the Director of Club Sports (signatures required on sponsorship form).

--No solicitation of businesses that sell, distribute, promote the sale of alcohol
+- No solicitation of businesses that sell, distribute, promote the sale of alcohol or tobacco.

 ***Clubs would be required to complete a Sponsorship Proposal Form.